 When both INTJs and ISTPs relish one another and intercommunicate effectively, they perform well as a team.
 INTJs should be conscious of ISTPs‘ space and freedom, allowing them to work independently as needed; ISTPs need to work hard and persist in projects, even when they feel monotonous.

-INTJs are likely to have difficulty facing new situations as they are very observant of their personal goals and have many plans.
+INTJs will likely have difficulty facing new situations as they are very observant of their personal goals and have many plans.
 ISTPs are naturally adaptive and appreciate times of growth.

-ISTPs should deliver support to INTJs in this stressful time; they ought to help INTJs find a new way to achieve their goals.
+ISTPs should support INTJs during this stressful time; they should help INTJs find a new way to achieve their goals.
 Once INTJs reorient their perspective, they are likely to adjust well.

 Cuss and Curse Words- (The Main Differences)